sjimhdez/radio-player-page/README.md

 - **Background images** – Upload custom backgrounds per station
 - **Station logos** – Custom logos displayed in the player
 - **Station titles** – Set unique titles or use your site name
-- **Fallback handling** – Site favicon used when no custom logo is set

 ---